needle-mirror/com.unity.addressables/Documentation~/ContentUpdateWorkflow.md

 * __[Update a Previous Build]__ script: a build script that performs the content update build

 > [!IMPORTANT]
 > You must save the **_addressables_content_state.bin_** file produced by the Default Build Script for each build that you intend to update in the future.
 This file is updated every time you run the build script.
 Be sure to save the version produced for the content build that you publish.
+See [Settings] for relevant Addressable Settings that handle the use of the previous content state file.

 For information on how to set up your Addressable groups for content updates, see [Group settings].